Line-of-sight shear in SLACS strong lenses II: validation tests with an extended sample: Conclusions

 In this work, a companion to our Paper I \citep{Hogg:2025wac}, we modelled 27 strong gravitational lenses from the SLACS catalogue, achieving successful lens models for 22 of these systems.
 Added to the sample of 23 modelled in Paper I, this makes a total of 45 strong gravitational lenses modelled with the goal of measuring the LOS shear in these systems.

 We found that the mean LOS shear magnitude across the lenses studied in this work is $|\gamma_{\rm LOS}| = 0.11\pm 0.024$; when the lenses from Paper I are included, this decreases to $|\gamma_{\rm LOS}| = 0.085 \pm 0.019$.
 Both of these figures are significantly larger than the LOS shear magnitude computed by ray-tracing through $N$-body simulations, a finding which correlates with other studies of shear in strong lenses \citep{Etherington:2023yyh}.
+In contrast to \cite{Etherington:2023yyh}, however, we do not find a preferential alignment between the measured shear and the measured lens mass or light ellipticity.

 In Paper I we tested whether the inclusion of an octupolar distortion in the lens mass could act to reduce the inferred shear magnitude; we repeated this test for the lenses studied in this work, finding in both cases that the octupole does not result in a systematic reduction in shear magnitude.